MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-get-started.md

 - Surface Hub 3 will begin shipping December 2023.

+**How long will Surface Hubs be supported on the current OS?**

+- The current OS for Surface Hub based on [Windows 10 version 22H2](/windows/release-health/release-information) will continue to be supported for another 2 years with mainstream support ending on [October 14, 2025, as previously published.](/lifecycle/products/windows-10-team-surface-hub)

+**What type of updates to Windows 10 Team OS will continue until mainstream support ends?**

+- At a minimum, consistent with previously announced support for Windows 10, Surface Hubs will continue to receive security updates.
+We will only drive bug fixes and security updates.
+We will no longer add new features to the Windows 10 Team OS.

+**What happens after mainstream support ends on October 14, 2025?**

+- Surface Hub devices running Windows 10 Team will no longer receive security updates from Microsoft after October 14, 2025.

 **How does the performance on Surface Hub 3 compare with Surface Hub 2S?**

 - Customers will benefit from a 20% CPU performance increase and a 100% GPU performance increase over Surface Hub 2S.